 On my first night in Monteverde I signed up for a nighttime jungle walk.
 I was picked up at 5:30 (sounds early yes, but it’s already completely dark by then).

 I laughed at the whole scene because, what did I care?
-I already had fantastic photos of a juvenile male sloth eyeballing me suspiciously from a tree in broad daylight.
+I already had fantastic photos of a juvenile male sloth eyeballing me suspiciously from a tree in broad daylight on the Bogarin Trail in La Fortuna.

 So why did I even bother going?
 Because I wanted to see a tarantula.
 And I did.
 I ended up getting a cool photo of a baby tarantula…